 On the other hand, though, there are certain things that beauty products just can't help with—despite the amount of marketing that might tell you otherwise.
-I have yet to find a lotion that will genuinely reduce the appearance of my cellulite, and nothing that you can find on the high street will actually completely heal my acne.
-Also, sometimes no amount of dry shampoo will help with the fact I'm definitely overdue a hair wash.
+I have yet to find a lotion that will genuinely reduce the appearance of my cellulite, and nothing on the high street will actually completely heal my acne.
+Also, sometimes, no amount of dry shampoo will help with the fact I'm definitely overdue a hair wash.

 Kerr explained that pigmentation is more common in darker skin types but can also be caused by inflammation and friction.
-"For example, wearing waterproof makeup and having to rub your eyes to remove it or frequently rubbing your eyes," said Kerr.
+"For example, wearing waterproof makeup and having to rub your eyes to remove it or frequently rubbing your eyes," she said.

 The hollowing under the eyes is "caused by a loss of volume that happens with age," said Kerr.
 This loss of plumpness and elasticity almost creates a "trough," which then creates shadowing and dark circles.

 Now that you might have identified the causes of your dark circles, it's time to work out how to keep them at bay.
 Thankfully, there are plenty of ways to do this, according to Kerr.

 "If dark circles are caused by pigmentation, you can use ingredients that stabilise the melanocyte to help prevent the activation of the pigment," advised Kerr.
 Look out for ingredients like L-ascorbic acid, a potent form of vitamin C, to help with this.
 "Being very gentle with the eyes and wearing lots of sunscreen can help with prevention, too."

 "If dark circles are caused by a thin skin, using a retinol-based eye cream will help to strengthen the area and create more of a barrier that hides the blood vessels underneath," said Kerr.